isc-projects/stork/doc/troubleshooting.rst

               - Kea Control Agent, Kea DHCPv4 server, and/or Kea DHCPv6 server
               - BIND 9

+              Stork looks for the processes named ``kea-ctrl-agent`` (for Kea) or ``named`` (for BIND 9).
+Make sure those processes are running and are named appropriately.
+You may use the ``ps aux`` (or similar) command to debug if the processes are running.
+Currently Stork does not support detecting off-line services.

 :Explanation: If the "Last Refreshed" column has a value, and the "Error" column value has no errors,
               the communication between ``stork-server`` and ``stork-agent`` works correctly, which implies that the cause of the problem is between the Stork agent and the daemons.
 The most likely issue is that none of